Mental Hygiene -- and Lack of It

 Now, have you noticed, how short and straightforward was the positive response when compared to the negative one?
 It's because our emotion attached to it is giving the fuel to some endless ranting that would not really benefit me in becoming more sensitive to my readers' preferences.

-A little of pragmatic sense in us will remind us that we are either about to do something - or not.
+A little of pragmatic sense in us will remind us that we are either about to do something---or not.
 If we know that we will eventually end up doing it anyway, why all that talk?
-Most of it anyway doesn't sound like a motivational one that would spur us towards doing it, but rather like a display of our unwillingness to do anything, with a good dose of feeling sorry for ourselves.
+Most of it anyway doesn't sound like a motivating one that would spur us towards doing it, but rather like a display of our unwillingness to do anything.

 Burning Gas but Getting Nowhere